 The following limitations apply to in-service distributions from certain accounts:

-- The minimum amount you can receive as an in-service distribution is \$1,000. - You can receive no more than one (1) in-service distribution(s) during a Plan Year.
+• The minimum amount you can receive as an in-service distribution is \$1,000.

 Account restrictions.
 You may request an in-service distribution only from the vested portion of the following accounts: